istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Improved** remote cluster trust domain handling by implementing watching of remote `meshConfig`.
-Istiod now automatically watches and updates trust domain information from remote clusters, ensuring accurate SAN matching for services, which belong to more than one trust domain.
+Istiod now automatically watches and updates trust domain information from remote clusters, ensuring accurate SAN matching for services that belong to more than one trust domain.

-- **Added** an opt-in feature when using istio-cni in ambient mode to create a Istio owned CNI config file which contains the contents of the primary CNI config file and the Istio CNI plugin.
-This opt-in feature is a solution to the issue of traffic bypassing the mesh on node restart when the istio cni deamonset is not ready, the Istio CNI plugin is not installed, or the plugin is not invoked to configure traffic redirection from pods their node ztunnels.
-This feature is enabled by setting cni.istioOwnedCNIConfig to true in the istio-cni Helm chart values.
-If no value is set for cni.istioOwnedCNIConfigFilename, the Istio owned CNI config file will be named 02-istio-cni.conflist.
+- **Added** an opt-in feature when using istio-cni in ambient mode to create an Istio-owned CNI config file that contains the contents of the primary CNI config file and the Istio CNI plugin.
+This opt-in feature is a solution to the issue of traffic bypassing the mesh on node restart when the istio-cni DaemonSet is not ready, the Istio CNI plugin is not installed, or the plugin is not invoked to configure traffic redirection from pods to their node ztunnels.
+This feature is enabled by setting `cni.istioOwnedCNIConfig` to `true` in the istio-cni Helm chart values.
+If no value is set for `cni.istioOwnedCNIConfigFilename`, the Istio-owned CNI config file will be named `02-istio-cni.conflist`.
-The istioOwnedCNIConfigFilename must have a higher lexicographical priority than the primary CNI.
+The `istioOwnedCNIConfigFilename` must have a higher lexicographical priority than the primary CNI.
 Ambient and chained CNI plugins must be enabled for this feature to work.

 - **Added** optional NetworkPolicy deployment for istiod and istio-cni